This information will help you learn how to use your incentive spirometer.

 - Sit upright in a chair or in bed.
 Hold the incentive spirometer upright at eye level.

-- Breathe out (exhale) once slowly.
+- Exhale (breathe out) once slowly.
 Put the mouthpiece in your mouth and close your lips tightly around it.

 - Take a slow, deep breath in through your mouth.
-As you take a deep breath, you will see the piston rise on the left side of the device.
+As you take a slow, deep breath, you will see the piston rise inside the large column.
 While the piston rises, the indicator on the right should move upwards.
 It should stay in between the 2 arrows (see figure).
 If the indicator does not stay between the arrows, you are breathing either too fast or too slowly.

 - Try to get the piston as high as you can, while keeping the indicator between the arrows.

-- When you get it as high as you can, try to keep it at that level for as long as possible.
+- When you get it as high as you can, try to keep it at that level for 2 to 5 seconds or longer, if possible.

-- Exhale normally, allowing the piston to fall all the way back to the bottom.
+- Exhale slowly, allowing the piston to fall all the way back to the bottom.
 Rest for a few seconds.

-- Take 10 to 12 breaths every hour with your incentive spirometer while you are awake.
+- Take 10 breaths with your incentive spirometer every hour while you are awake, or as instructed by your clinician.
 Try to get the piston to the same level with each breath.

 - After each set of breaths, cough 3 times.
 This will help loosen or clear any secretions in your lungs.